Writer. Designer. Aspiring Lady-of-Leisure…

 - Currently I design things for a living and I write for fun.
 I am not a professionally trained writer, so although I try my best, you will likely come across questionable sentence structures and the odd typo.
 Please don’t be mean about it.
 Rather, drop me a mail to let me know so I can fix it and save face.

 - I’m married.
-My husband José is a disturbingly handsome personal trainer, so feel free to contact him about questions involving abs, love handles and other professional questions.
+My husband José is a disturbingly handsome personal trainer, so feel free to contact him about questions involving abs, squats and other professional questions.
 For anything else I will cut you.
 Not really, but really.

-- We have two hairy children.
-No, it’s not because my husband is Portuguese.
+- We have two hairy children, and it’s not because my husband is Portuguese.
 It’s because they are cats.
 No, I’m not barren…I don’t think so anyway.
-The actual reason we don’t have two-legged children is because they are quite expensive and bit noisy.
+The actual reason we don’t have two-legged children is because they’re expensive and noisy…and I’m not real big on the patience department..or the wallet department.
 Cats don’t demand iPads.
 Just sayin’.

 - We are blessed to live in beautiful South Africa, and yes, we most certainly do ride our giraffes to the grocery store.
 Mine has dropped suspension and an mp3 player.